library(tidyverse)

 Remember from Chapter 9: There’s just a few things you really need.

 The first thing: R-squared.
-In this case, the Adjusted R-squared value is 0.7555, which we can interpret as the number of goals a team scores predicts about 75 percent of the variance in wins.
+In this case, the Adjusted R-squared value is 0.7257, which we can interpret as the number of assists a team records predicts about 72 percent of the variance in wins.
 Pretty good!

 Second: The P-value.
 We want anything less than .05.
 If it’s above .05, the difference between them is not statistically significant – it’s probably explained by random chance.
 In our case, we have 0.00000000000000022, so this isn’t random chance.
 Which makes sense, because it’s harder to win when you don’t score.

 Normally, we’d stop here, but let’s look at the third element: The coefficient.
-In this case, the coefficient for total_goals is 0.26671.
-What this model predicts, given that and the intercept of -1.14326, is this: For every goal you score, you add about .26 towards your wins total.
-So if you score 50 goals in a season, you’ll be a 12-win team.
-Score 80, you’re closer to a 20-win team, and so on.
+In this case, the coefficient for assists is 0.103026.
+What this model predicts, given that and the intercept of -1.141803, is this: For every assist you tally, you add about .10 towards your wins total.
+So if you have 50 assists in a season, you’ll be a 5-win team.
+Notch 150, you’re closer to a 15-win team, and so on.
 How am I doing that?
 Remember your algebra and y = mx + b.
 In this case, y is the wins, m is the coefficient, x is the number of goals and b is the intercept.

 Let’s use Maryland as an example.
-They scored 81 goals last season.
+They recorded 118 assists last season.

 What does that mean?
-It means that Maryland slightly under-performed, according to this model, but not by much.
-Seems like goals is a pretty good predictor for Maryland.
+It means that Maryland over-performed, according to this model.
+Seems like assists is an ok predictor for Maryland, but maybe not a great one.
+Perhaps the Terps relied on one-on-one scoring opportunities instead of passing.
 Where is Maryland on the plot?
 We know we can use layering for that.

 ggplot() +